mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 7. **Repeat for Additional Sales Receipts:**
    - Follow the same steps for each immediate payment transaction, ensuring accuracy in recording and verifying each receipt’s impact on the Trial Balance and Sales reports.
-   - Example: On January 12, enter 10 editing hours for Betty, resulting in a $1,400 sales receipt and corresponding updates to `Editing Income` and `Cash and Bank`.
+   - Example: On January 12, enter 10 editing hours for Betty, resulting in a $1,400 sales receipt and corresponding updates to `Editing Income` and `Cash and Bank`

 ---